 What does it mean to be saved?

 Salvation is the single greatest benefit that any human being could receive.
-As we explain in detail in our other articles about salvation, being saved is a process that begins with the human mind turning away from living and thinking the way that comes naturally to living and thinking the way God expects.
+As we explain in detail in our other articles about salvation, being saved is a process that begins with the human mind turning away from living and thinking the way that comes naturally to us, and instead turning to living and thinking the way God expects.

-To draw an analogy with a race, the starting line is baptism, at which time a person’s sins are forgiven and God gives the gift of His Holy Spirit.
+To draw an analogy with a race, the starting line is baptism, at which time a person is forgiven of his or her sins and receives the gift of God’s Holy Spirit.

 Some would have you think that the starting line and the finish line are one and the same.